missinglinkai/metadata_examples/README.md

 # Metadata Sync Examples

 Tutorials about different modes of syncing metadata.

-There are 3 ways to attached metadata to data points using MALI CLI sync command.
+These are the ways to attach metadata to data points using the `ml data sync` CLI command.

 ## Examples